 Sugar is often a hidden ingredient in processed foods.
 Among other things, it enhances flavor, promotes browning and aids in preservation; however, the high sugar content in foods comes with a trade off.
 Excessive sugar intake can lead to type 2 diabetes, contribute to metabolic syndrome and lead to excessive weight gain.
-The empty calories in sugar don't provide any nutritional benefit to the body, which is why it is important to know other names for sugar on food labels.

 As noted by the Center for Science in the Public Interest (CSPI), people who consume diets high in added sugars consume lower levels of fiber, vitamins and minerals, and other nutrients, and by displacing these protective nutrients, added sugars may increase the risk of osteoporosis, certain cancers, high blood pressure and other health problems.